18F/node-sauce-template/README.md

 ![image](https://cloud.githubusercontent.com/assets/113896/7236545/7c7dd32e-e74a-11e4-8e7b-e81f6bb26afc.png)

-If you look at [package.json](package.json#L8), you can see that this is using [sauceconnect-runner] to create the [Sauce Connect] tunnel first, then running the [Mocha] tests with [wd].
+If you look at [package.json](package.json#L8), you can see that this is using [sauceconnect-runner]'s `sc-run` utility to create the [Sauce Connect] tunnel "round" the Mocha tests.
 If you're having trouble with `sc-run`, you can try decoupling it from the tests by running three shells in parallel:

 * `npm start` to start the server
-* `npm run sauce-connect` to create the Sauce Connect tunnel
+* `npm run sauce-connect` (or `./node_modules/.bin/sc-run`) to create the Sauce Connect tunnel
 * `npm test` to run the test

+### <a name="multi-browser-tests"></a> Multi-Browser Tests
+By default, the Selenium test suite is only run against Chrome on Sauce Labs' default platform (Linux as of this writing).
+The included `multitest.js` allows you to run the tests against all of the browser configurations specified in [browsers.json](browsers.json) in parallel, and exits with non-zero status if any of the tests fail.

+To run the multi-browser tests, just substitute `npm run test-multi` for `npm test` in the procedure above.

 [Selenium]: http://docs.seleniumhq.org/
 [Sauce Labs]: https://saucelabs.com